Make Unlimited Leases for 1 Year

 Is the rental subject to rent control or other local laws?

-In some cities or counties, local ordinances or laws require certain language or information to be in the agreement.
+In some cities or counties, local ordinances or laws require certain language or information to be in the lease or rental agreement.
 For example, some cities require landlords to pay interest on deposits, though state law does not.
-This product captures local interest requirements.

 If you own rental property in a city that has rent control, you should have a current copy of the city’s rent control law.
 You can usually obtain a paper copy from the administrative agency that oversees the workings of the ordinance.
 It’s quicker, however, to read the material online.
-Most cities have posted their ordinances, as you will see from the list below.
+Most cities have posted their ordinances on their websites.

 You can also access many cities’ municipal codes at State and Local Government on the Net (California).
 Look for your county and/or city.